Axia-Tech/AXIA-wiki/docs/general/ledger.md

 ![Displaying the Ledger account in the list](../assets/ledger/ledger-balance.png)

-You can now use this account to interact with AXIACoin on AXIACoin-JS Apps and it will prompt your ledger for confirmation when you initiate a transaction.
+You can now use this account to interact with AXIA on AXIA-JS Apps and it will prompt your ledger for confirmation when you initiate a transaction.

 ### Confirming the Address on your Device